sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 ### Define a threshold for quality control

-If you want high signal to noise ratio, follow less people to avoid chaos.
+If you want high signal to noise ratio, follow less people.
 Max 100-150 people of areas of interest.
 You can additionally **use lists** for people in areas of interest, the near celeb status ones because they are almost never going to interact with you.

 I follow mostly around 450 - 500 people. (getting a follow back from me is pretty hard, haha)